micaalle/Vulkan-Spectral-Ocean/README.md

-A real-time ocean renderer in Vulkan that generates waves with a Tessendorf-style spectral FFT, adds choppy displacement, cascaded detail to reduce tiling, temporal foam + spray, TAA, refraction/absorption shading, and a floating rubber duck driven by the same surface.
+A real-time ocean renderer in Vulkan that generates waves with a Tessendorf-style spectral FFT, adds choppy displacement, cascaded detail to reduce tiling, TAA, refraction/absorption shading, and a floating rubber duck driven by the same surface.

 https://github.com/user-attachments/assets/08a0a335-040c-46e3-b52f-09ef9b38226b